Teachers are not infallible; teachers make mistakes.

 Years ago, a mentor teacher explained the reality of teacher imperfections.
 He pointed out that teachers are in the business of communicating – we say, write, and teach a lot of things every day – and if each of us makes only one mistake per day and we multiply that by the number of days in a school year and then by the number of years we spend in the classroom, that works out to many thousands of mistakes and missteps over a career.

-Considering this, it’s important to accept the fact that you’re going to make mistakes before they happen.
+Considering this, it’s important to accept the fact that teachers make mistakes before they happen.
 If you can accept this, you’ll develop a self-forgiving attitude that will make you better prepared to deal with the mistakes when they do come.

 Today I’m going to share practical tips on how to navigate some common situations that arise when teachers make mistakes.